Okay, the solution here is to await output.usage and log it to the console.

 {inputTokens: 13,outputTokens: 127,totalTokens: 140,reasoningTokens: undefined,cachedInputTokens: undefined}

-By the way for those intrigued I'm going to talk about cachedInputTokens
+By the way for those intrigued I'm going to talk about cachedInputTokens pretty soon.

 Understanding how much your application is using is obviously really important and the AI SDK makes this really, really simple to observe.